-When speaking of the “safeness” of a statement in MySQL Replication, we are referring to whether a statement and its effects can be replicated correctly using statement-based format.
+The “safeness” of a statement in MySQL Replication, refers to whether the statement and its effects can be replicated correctly using statement-based format.
 If this is true of the statement, we refer to the statement as safe; otherwise, we refer to it as unsafe.

 In general, a statement is safe if it deterministic, and unsafe if it is not.
 However, certain nondeterministic functions are not considered unsafe (see Nondeterministic functions not considered unsafe, later in this section).
 In addition, statements using results from floating-point math functions—which are hardware-dependent—are always considered unsafe (see Section 220.127.116.11, “Replication and Floating-Point Values”).